About bowel cancer screening

 As well as finding cancer at an early stage, bowel cancer screening can find polyps on the inner lining of the bowel.
 Polyps develop when cells grow too quickly and form a clump known as a bowel polyp or an adenoma.
 These are usually benign (non cancerous) but some may contain cancer cells.
 They may develop into a cancer over a number of years.
 Polyps can easily be removed, which reduces the risk of bowel cancer developing.

 There are separate bowel screening programmes in England, Wales, Scotland and Northern Ireland.
 In England, men and women aged between 60 and 69 years old are sent a stool testing kit (faecal occult blood test) every 2 years.
-This is gradually being extended to include people up to the age of 75.
+This is being extended to include people up to the age of 75.
 Currently, people aged 70 and over can request a kit by contacting the bowel cancer screening helpline on 0800 707 6060.
+The programme is also starting to invite people aged 55 for a test to look at the inside of the lower bowel and rectum.
+This is called bowel scope screening.

-In Northern Ireland, men and women aged between 60 and 71 are invited for bowel screening.
+In Northern Ireland, men and women aged between 60 and 71 are invited for bowel screening using the stool testing kits.
 They hope to extend the programme to invite people up to the age of 74 from 2014.

 The national bowel screening programme in Scotland screens men and women aged between 50 and 74 years.
 In Wales, the screening programme is sending testing kits to people aged between 60 and 74.
 They aim to start screening people from the age of 50 over the next few years.